 What’s the problem with that?

 When you address the criticism you elevate its importance.

-Addressing and re-stating the opposing view gives it more air-time and cements the question mark it in people’s minds.
+Addressing and re-stating the opposing view gives it more air time and cements the question mark in people’s minds.

 Even if you manage to provide a good answer, your opponent is still going to counterattack or, at least, fail to provide support for your side of the story.